United Veterans Beacon House Inc

 How does United Veterans Beacon House Inc spend its money?

 United Veterans Beacon House Inc directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to United Veterans Beacon House Inc tax-deductible?